geodynamics/aspect/doc/sphinx/user/install/virtual-machine/running-models.md

 You are all set.
 Repeat steps 1-6 of this process as necessary when updating your model parameters.

 [^footnote1]: Please note that Version 1.22 of the virtual machine contains a bug that breaks this command.
     Use the following command instead:

     ``` ksh
     ~/aspect/build/aspect-release your_input_file.prm
     ```

+    You can replace `aspect-release` with `aspect-debug` to run in debug mode instead.
+    See {ref}`sec:run-aspect:debug-mode` for details on when to use debug or release mode.